toji/webgpu-gltf-case-study/index.md

 }
 ```

 I'm going to glaze over the shader returned by `getShaderModule()` because it's not particularly important at this point.
 All we care about is getting the geometry on screen, so the shader can simply consume the vertex attributes, apply the appropriate transform, and output white triangles.
 (I gave it some really simple lighting in the live samples so you could see the shape of the geometry better.)
+We'll talk more about the shaders when we start looking at materials near the end of this document.

 <details markdown=block>
   <summary markdown=span><b>Click here if you want to see the shader code anyway</b></summary>